 No. Element Name Element Description and Requirements 13.
 Calculation of Risk For purposes of the Step 3 analysis, pre- and post-mitigation risk will be calculated by multiplying the Likelihood of a Risk Event (LoRE) by the Consequences of a Risk Event (CoRE).
-The CoRE is the weighted sum of the scaled monetized values of the levels of the individual Attributes using the utility's full MAVF.
-14. Definition of Risk Events and Tranches Detailed pre- and post-mitigation analysis of mitigations will be performed for each risk selected for inclusion in the RAMP.
+The CoRE is the sum of each of the Risk-Adjusted Attribute Values using the utility's full Cost-Benefit Approach.
+14. Definition of Risk Events and Tranches Detailed pre- and post-mitigation analysis of Mitigations will be performed for each risk selected for inclusion in the RAMP.
 The utility will endeavor to identify all asset groups or systems subject to the risk and each Risk Event associated with the risk.
-For example, if Steps 2A and 2B identify wild fires associated with utility facilities as a RAMP Risk Event, the utility will identify all drivers that could cause a wildfire and each group of assets or systems that could be associated with the wildfire risk, such as overhead wires and transformers.
+For example, if Steps 2A and 2B identify wildfires associated with utility facilities as a RAMP Risk Event, the utility will identify all Drivers that could cause a wildfire and each group of assets or systems that could be associated with the wildfire risk, such as overhead wires and transformers.
 For each Risk Event, the utility will subdivide the group of assets or the system associated with the risk into Tranches.
-Risk reductions from mitigations and risk spend efficiencies will be determined at the Tranche level, which gives a more granular view of how mitigations will reduce risk.
+Risk reductions from Mitigations and Risk Spend Efficiencies will be determined at the Tranche level, which gives a more granular view of how Mitigations will reduce Risk.
 The determination of Tranches will be based on how the risks and assets are managed by each utility, data availability and model maturity, and strive to achieve as deep a level of granularity as reasonably possible.
 The rationale for the determination of Tranches, or for a utility's judgment that no Tranches are appropriate for a given Risk Event, will be presented in the utility's RAMP submission.
 For the purposes of the risk analysis, each element (i.e., asset or system) contained in the identified Tranche would be considered to have homogeneous risk profiles (i.e., considered to have the same LoRE and CoRE).
 15. Bow Tie For each risk included in the RAMP, the utility will include a Bow Tie illustration.
-For each mitigation presented in the RAMP, the utility will identify which element(s) of its associated Bow Tie the mitigation addresses.
+For each Mitigation presented in the RAMP, the utility will identify which element(s) of its associated Bow Tie the Mitigation addresses.